 The '139 patent—it expired in 1952—describes the Hass plant patent claim as follows:

-The variety of avocado tree herein described characterized by its summer ripening, medium-sized fruits, of purple color having a leathery skin which is thin for a Guatemalian, and borne on long stemps [sic stems], with a small tight seed and with creamy flesh of excellent color and nutty flavor, smooth with no fibre and butter-like consistency.
+The variety of avocado tree herein described characterized by its summer ripening, medium-sized fruits, of purple color having a leathery skin which is thin for a Guatemalan, and borne on long stemps [sic stems], with a small tight seed and with creamy flesh of excellent color and nutty flavor, smooth with no fibre and butter-like consistency.

 Hass entered into an agreement with H.H.
 Brokaw of Whittier, California, to grow and propagate his avocado trees, splitting the tree sale income between them (Hass 25%/Brokaw 75%).
 Despite significantly higher prices per tree than the more common Fuerte variety, the demand for Hass avocado trees would lead to near yearly sellouts of Brokaw's nursery stocks.

 After 76 years, the Hass mother avocado tree succumbed to root rot in 2002.
-The '139 patent states that the "original tree is a Guatamalian seedling of unknown parentage."
+The '139 patent states that the "original tree is a Guatemalan seedling of unknown parentage."
 To this day, no one really knows what variety of seedling produced the Hass avocado.

 A bronze plaque is now the only reminder of where the Hass mother tree once spread her roots.